mplutka/tm-bt-led/README.md

 2. Open a command prompt and `cd` into the code directory
 3. `install.bat` (This should install everything needed.
 If something fails especially on compilation, check Prerequisites#5)
 4. Run `setup.bat` to detect your device and dump it's data to a file for faster reconnects (necessary)
-5. You can start `test.bat` to run demo mode.
+5. (Optional) You can start `test.bat` to run demo mode.
+6. Proceed with "Launch" section of this tutorial

 ## Launch